• Skip to primary navigation

 My life would be very different.

-This is my story "through the faces".
-It has all come full-circle now: my little girl shares my first face, she does in fact look exactly like her mummy at her age.
+There you go, this is my story "through the faces".
+It has all come full-circle now: my girl shares my first face, she does in fact look exactly like her mummy at her age, before the bruising, the broken nose and the broken face.
+A second chance for that face that didn't last long.
+I just hope that inside she has everything else that matters: kindness, grit, resilience, strength and a beautiful soul.

 I have managed to include a photo with my grandad, who passed away not long before I originally wrote this.